 In particular, Lawless and Levi discovered two types of clays, one containing nickel and the other zinc, which not only attracts all the twenty amino acids found in living things on Earth and all the various nucleotides comprising DNA respectively, but which has been observed to form macromolecules of as many as eight amino acids and several chains of nucleotides.
 Longer, protein-like chains and DNA-like structures seem likely if given sufficient time for their synthesis.

-Again, despite the fascinating in-roads made into this particular aspect of the origins of life on Earth, scientists still don't know exactly how long is required before the chains of nucleotides are long enough to store useful genetic information and, at the same time, be made to self-replicate in the right environment.
+Again, despite the fascinating in-roads made into this particular aspect of the origins of life on Earth, scientists are still aghast at exactly how long is required before the chains of nucleotides are long enough to store useful genetic information and, at the same time, be made to self-replicate in the right environment.

 Or did life on Earth need a bit of a kickstart from a lonely little alien bacteria hitching a ride on an icy comet?

 Never mind.
 Scientists must assume life was somehow created here on Earth and not in the confines of space (especially since scientists are not yet convinced that alien life exists until they see one with their own eyes).
 So it is better to be conservative and assume life began on Earth.
+No alien bacteria is required to seed the Earth with life.
 It would mean an unimaginable amount of time must have passed during which the process of dissemination and reassembling of molecules and the right surfaces, pressures and temperatures for making long chains of molecules continued unabated.
 Eventually, more and more complex molecules consisting mostly of fatty acids, sugars, tannins, amino acids and nucleic acid bases slowly accumulated near the surface of ancient clays existent beneath the hot springs (6).

 As Dr Charles Cockell of the British Antarctic Survey in Cambridge said: